isahuja/JS-Learnings/README.md

     var foo = increment(2);

 Note: “value1” is a local variable of add(), and a non-local variable of doAdd().
 Non-local variables refer to variables that are neither in the local nor the global scope.  “value2” is a local variable of doAdd().

+## Promises